 Joshua Parsons, Vice-Chairman

 In the District Attorney’s Office Josh earned a reputation as a tough prosecutor.
-He worked on thousands of criminal cases, including homicides, and was the DA’s representative to the Special Emergency Response Team.
-Skilled in the courtroom, Josh has taught as an instructor for Trial Advocacy class at the Penn State Dickinson School of Law for the last decade.
-He explored new ways to stop recidivism as a founding member of the Lancaster County Veterans Court team, which provides a second chance to veterans in trouble with the law.
+He worked on thousands of criminal cases, including homicides, and was the DA’s representative to the Special Emergency Response Team (the County SWAT team.)
+He also explored new ways to stop recidivism as a founding member of the Lancaster County Veterans Court team, which provides a second chance to veterans in trouble.